LLM-QC/judgezoo/README.md

 Our main focus is ease-of-use, correctness, and reproducibility.

+## The Problem

+Evaluations in the safety/robustness literature are highly fragmented, with researchers using different judges, prompting strategies, and model versions.
+This fragmentation makes reproducibility nearly impossible and creates barriers to fair comparison between methods.
+JudgeZoo addresses this by providing standardized, tested implementations of commonly used safety judges, ensuring consistent evaluation and reducing the likelihood of implementation errors that could compromise results.

 ## How to use

 You can create a judge model instance with a single line of code: